gmalim/NBA_analysis/README_AllStars.md

 # Predicting the NBA All-Stars with Machine Learning

-The goal of this analysis is to predict the NBA All-Stars for a given year, based on NBA player data and All-Star selections in other years.
-This is accomplished by applying several machine learning classification algorithms on NBA player performance data.
+The goal of this analysis is to predict the NBA All-Stars for a specific year.
+This is accomplished by applying several machine learning classification algorithms on player performance data and All-Star selection data in other years.
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
 NBA data are taken from [basketball-reference.com](https://www.basketball-reference.com).
 Data from 2000-2018 is included in the **data** directory of this repository, data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis

-The analysis is presented as a [Jupyter Notebook](NBA_All-Stars.ipynb), and can be viewed online using [Jupyter nbviewer](https://nbviewer.jupyter.org/github/gmalim/NBA_analysis/blob/master/NBA_All-Stars.ipynb) (which has improved display rendering capabilities compared to Github).
+The analysis is presented as a [Python Jupyter Notebook](NBA_All-Stars.ipynb), and can be viewed online using [Jupyter nbviewer](https://nbviewer.jupyter.org/github/gmalim/NBA_analysis/blob/master/NBA_All-Stars.ipynb) (which has improved display rendering capabilities compared to Github).
 The outline of the analysis is summarized in the following:

 ### 1. Import external modules and libraries